-Monetary reform has roots that go back centuries and precursors in ancient Greece and elsewhere.
+Monetary reform has roots that go back centuries with precursors in ancient Greece and elsewhere.
 Ideas have been percolating and advocates gaining strength over many years.
-(Two examples: A New Monetary System by Edward Kellogg, (published in 1861); and Sovereign of the Market: The Money Question in Early America by Jeffrey Sklansky)
+(Two examples: A New Monetary System by Edward Kellogg, (published in 1861); and Sovereign of the Market: The Money Question in Early America by Jeffrey Sklansky, 2017)

-In 1933, in the wake of the Great Depression, a nationwide group of University of Chicago economists published a program for monetary reform that came to be known as The Chicago Plan.
+In 1933, in the wake of the Great Depression, a group of University of Chicago economists, supported by numerous notable economists nationwide, published a program for monetary reform that came to be known as The Chicago Plan.
 In the last chapter of his 2002 The Lost Science of Money, Stephen Zarlenga lays out the history and contemporary relevance of this proposal, and in 2012 two IMF economists revisited it in their IMF working paper entitled The Chicago Plan Revisited.

 In 2002, The American Monetary Institute published Director Stephen Zarlenga’s book, The Lost Science of Money: The Mythology of Money – The Story of Power.
 It was the catalyst for nearly a decade of work that resulted in a Monetary Reform Act, which drew from the work of the Chicago Plan economists.
 This became HR 2990, The National Emergency Employment Defense Act of 2011 (NEED Act), and was introduced in the U.S. House of Representatives in 2011.
 This Act included provisions to address the struggling economy after the 2007-2008 Great Recession, and remains the basis for our monetary reform efforts today.